W-1 SPEED OF SOUND

 Fig. 4 shows a commercial resonant tube apparatus.
 The resonant tube on the right is made of glass.
-The water level is raised and lowered within the resonant tube by raising or lowering the water reservoir (on the left).
-The two are connected at their bottom by a flexible rubber hose.
+The water level is raised and lowered within the resonant tube by raising or lowering the water reservoir (on the right).
+The two are connected by a flexible rubber hose.

 (1) Strike a tuning fork against a soft material such as a rubber block.
 Hold the vibrating fork near the open end of the resonant tube and listen to the sound intensity as the water level is raised or lowered.
 When a position of maximum sound intensity is found, record the position of the water level on the tube scale or with a meter stick.
 The scale reads from zero at the top, so this directly gives the length of the resonant air column.
 There may be 2, 3, or more resonant lengths for each tuning fork.
 Find them all.

 (2) Check the data for consistency.
 The spacing between the resonant lengths should be about equal, and this spacing should be twice the length of the shortest tube length.
 If this is not the case, you probably recorded faint resonances due to tuning fork overtones.
 Note these unwanted values in your data sheet, but do not erase or destroy any data.